Set up sign-in with an Azure Active Directory account using custom policies in Azure Active Directory B2C

 - In the left menu, select Azure AD B2C.
 Or, select All services and search for and select Azure AD B2C.

-- Select Applications, and then select Add.
+- Select App registrations, and then select New registration.

-- Enter a name for the application.
+- Enter a Name for the application.
 For example, testapp1.

 Update and test the relying party file